Posted by Dayne Hudson in Weight Loss

 A "low carb" bar isn't always as low as you think.

-Now in case you haven't caught up with this truth: low carb diets aren't any better for fat loss and carbs don't make you fat.
+Now in case you haven't caught up with this truth: low-carb diets aren't any better for fat loss and carbs don't make you fat.

 Ok, now back to business: understand that these ingredients in protein bars are all types of carbohydrates, but have about 50% of the calorie value.

 Even though they have half the caloric value as carbohydrates, just keep these calories in mind.
+For an in-depth look at these sugar alcohol ingredients in protein bars.

 Now we're not talking about a big difference here, but it's just something to be aware of.